AlaskaAirlines/Icons/README.md

 $ npm run icoserve
 ```

-The server command should start a new server and you should be able to see your icon HTML at `http://localhost:9001/icons.html`
+Open the new `icons.html` file in your editor and you should be able to see the icon HTML at `http://localhost:9001/validate/icons.html`

 ### Icon shape schema